Travelling with your cat

 Inside the carrier

-Placing their bedding on top of some old newspaper or a puppy training pad to help make cleaning up after the journey easier for you if your cat has an accident during the journey.
+Placing their bedding on top of some old newspaper, or puppy training pad, could make cleaning up any little accidents that might happen during the journey even easier.

 Secure the carrier

-Make sure you secure the carrier using a seat belt in a seat where they can’t distract the driver.
-The back seat is a great option for carriers.
-Never place a carrier in the boot, under luggage, or on top of the parcel shelf and try to avoid direct sunlight.
+Never place a carrier loose in the boot, under luggage, or on top of the parcel shelf – and try to avoid placing the carrier in direct sunlight.

 Staying hydrated